 Credit risk is the possibility of a loss arising from a credit event, such as deterioration in the financial condition of a borrower, which causes an asset to lose value.
 The purposes of credit risk management are (1) to mitigate risk, keeping credit risk exposure within a permissible level relative to capital; (2) to maintain the soundness of assets; and (3) to ensure returns commensurate with risk.
-Our current credit policy sets forth uniform and basic operating concepts, code of conduct and standards for credit risk management and to create a better credit management culture within the Company.
+Our current credit policy sets forth uniform and basic operating concepts, code of conduct and standards for credit operations.
+By giving our employees extensive credit training, we aim to achieve a high standard of credit risk management and to create a better credit management culture within the Company.